JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 ---
 layout: post
-title: How to answer the "What's your current salary?" job interview question
+title: How to answer the “What’s your current salary?” job interview question
 tagline: Word-for-word scripts to avoid making one of the most expensive interview mistakes
 excerpt: How to avoid sharing your current salary or expected salary when asked for your salary requirements in an interview with word-for-word scripts
 og-image: DreadedSalaryQuestion.png